openenergymonitor/guide/source/setup/remote-access.markdown

 ![5-dataplicity](/images/setup/5-dataplicity.png)

-Put the emonPi back into read-only mode using (this is not required on emonSD-30Oct18 emonSD).

-    $rpi-ro

 5\.
 Dataplicity 'wormhole' feature  can be enabled to enable https access to Emoncms running on the emonPi:

 ![6-dataplicity](/images/setup/6-dataplicity.png)

-Wormhole create a secure tunnel to the emonPi port 80 http over a https connection.
+Wormhole creates a secure tunnel to the emonPi port 80 http over a https connection.

-**Tested on emonSD-26Oct17 and emonSD-30Oct18 on 11th Dec 2018**

 If you encounter any issues using Dataplicity please post on the [Community Forum](httsp://community.openenergymonitor.org) using the `dataplicity` tag.

 ## Port Forwarding / Dynamic DNS

-**Not recommended, see below for a better option.**

 Network devices such as an emonPi connected to a local network are secured behind a firewall, often integrated into a router.